 Before you complain, yes, not everything on this list is actually in Orlando, but the things that aren’t are all nearby.
 Orlando is one of the cheapest places in the United States to fly to, and Florida is one of the cheapest places for rental cars, so hopefully you will be able to get out and see these things.

-1. See Celebration Things to do in Orlando Florida
+Best Things to do in Orlando Florida Besides Disney World

 Many people do not know that Walt Disney helped create a master planned community named Celebration.
 This community sits 5 miles away from the Disney resorts, and is literally supposed to be, and basically is Pleasantville, or the perfect community utopia.
 The houses are all meticulously coordinated in unique colors, lawns are perfectly manicured, the downtown is perfectly clean, and pretty fountains flow endlessly.

 While not somewhere I want to spend a lot of time, it is definitely worth an afternoon stroll.

 Other than Disney, there are a bunch of other amusement parks in the Orlando area.
 Some of the most popular the ones owned by Universal, Universal Studios, and Islands of Adventure.
 These are the ones where you can see Harry Potter World.
 Also, Orlando has a SeaWorld, Legoland, and even a Bible themed amusement park named the Holy Land.